Boojum Upgrade: zkSync Era’s New High-performance Proof System for Radical Decentralization

 plonky2.
 (2023) GitHub. https://github.com/mir-protocol/plonky2

-Subscribe to zkSync
+Subscribe to ZKsync

 Receive the latest updates directly to your inbox.